-12. Glossary
+11. Glossary

-Term Definition Aboriginal and/or Torres Strait Islander team A team comprising of a majority of Aboriginal and/or Torres Strait Islander peoples working together and practicing knowledge systems as part of an Indigenous-led project. administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. assessment criteria The specified principles or standards, against which nominations will be judged.
+Term Definition administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. assessment criteria The specified principles or standards, against which nominations will be judged.
 These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine nomination ranking.
-Australian Indigenous peoples Aboriginal and/or Torres Strait Islander peoples. close family member An individual considered part of the immediate family, such as a spouse, parent, child or sibling (including steprelatives).
-Committee Aboriginal and Torres Strait Islander Knowledge Systems Prize Committee.
-The body by the same name established by the Program Delegate to consider and assess eligible nominations and make recommendations to the Minister for the prize under the program.